The Contact Center Guide to SBC SIP Trunking

 Setting Up Your Virtual Session Border Controller

 An SBC is vitally important to the integrity of your communications network.
-Deploying an SBC - though worth it - can be quite a tedious task.
+Deploying a hosted SBC - though worth it - can be quite a tedious task.
 There are a lot of configurations and integrations of applications and devices your IT team must do prior to testing and troubleshooting.
 Not having enough internal help could delay the project further.

-You want an SBC provider that’s by your side, keeping your brand on course.
-Below, we’ll talk through the types of resellers that are out there, as well as how to confidently purchase and set up your own device.
+You want a virtual SBC provider that’s by your side, keeping your brand on course.
+Below, we’ll talk through the types of SBC vendors that are out there, as well as how to confidently purchase and set up your own device.

 Direct vs. Indirect SBC Resellers